-The Platteville community is a safe, accessible place with a small town atmosphere that values open space, education, recreation, culture, and wellness for all its citizens.
+Platteville is a safe, accessible place with a small town atmosphere, where the community values open space, education, recreation, culture, and wellness for all its citizens.
 The community is a regional center for business and higher education.
 The community embraces, promotes, and preserves its history, agricultural economy, and scenic rural landscape.
 The community's focus is on planned growth, affordable housing, economic development, and sustainability initiatives.

-KEY AREA VISIONS STATEMENTS
+KEY AREA VISION STATEMENTS